hathibelagal-dev/instantpolyglot/docs/eng/Historical_Indo-European_Linguistics.md

 Adjectives in PIE were declined similarly to nouns, agreeing with the nouns they modified in gender, number, and case.
 Many adjectives had different stem forms for masculine/neuter and feminine.

-Example reconstruction (word for "new"):
+Example reconstruction (word for “new”):

 | Case | Masc./Neut.
 Sg. | Fem.
 Sg. | Neut.
 Pl. |
 |------|-----------------|----------|-----------|